gastonguaysiu/KIRP_methylation_ML_reclassification/stage_II_prediction/readme.md

 - The centroid locations are saved, providing a stable basis for future sample group predictions based on CpG probe analysis.

 ## Scoring Metric
-The F1 score to categorize patients into groups with the worst overall survival outcomes, is used for evaluating identifying CpG sites used as hyperparameters.
-The F1 score is a balance between precision and recall, crucial for handling imbalanced data classes in binary classification problems.
+The F1 score is used to categorize patients into groups with the worst overall survival outcomes to evaluate and identify CpG sites used as hyperparameters.
+The F1 score balances precision and recall, which is crucial for handling imbalanced data classes in binary classification problems.

 ### Calculations
 - **Precision** " = D / (D + (l/α)) "